 A request from the PHA, based on the conditions established in Section 1.4.A.12 and subject to HUD approval, for the DOT to be released at closing.
 Absent a request and HUD approval, the DOT will remain on the current public housing site.

+Resident Comments.
+Provide date(s) of the resident meeting (or meetings, where applicable) held following the issuance of the CHAP and a record of the responses (written or oral, or in subsequent actions) to resident comments on the proposed conversion that were received in connection with such meetings.

+Title Report.
+Submit a complete title report tracing title back to the vesting deed and including information on whether the Converting Project is currently subject to a DOT or DORC and any other liens, encroachments, easements or other encumbrances on the property.

 Financing Plan Requirements for Transactions Utilizing FHA-Insurance

 For RAD conversions that will utilize FHA mortgage insurance, the submission requirements and feasibility benchmarks are primarily found in the FHA Multifamily Accelerating (MAP) Guide as revised by Mortgagee Letter 2012-20.
 In addition to submissions made in an FHA insured loan Application for Firm Commitment, PHAs must also upload the following items to the RAD Resource Desk.
 (Unless otherwise indicated, the PHA must submit all of the items listed in the cited paragraph):